Wajkie/calculator/README.md

-my first js-project during my studies towards being a Frontend developer. the css is a WIP.
+my first js-project during my studies towards being a Frontend developer which started in Aug-24. the css is a WIP.